-- WFFT has a Zero Tolerance for Drugs.
-If volunteers are found with illegal substances, including marijuana and narcotics, they will immediately be escorted off premises, AND reported to Police.
-If Police find you on site with drugs, they can have the center closed to all foreign visitors and volunteers, which means we would have to close the center. - Between the hours of 17:00 and 20:00 we sell alcohol at the bar, and we allow socializing in the Volunteer House and kitchen area.
+- WFFT has a Zero Tolerance for drugs.
+If volunteers are found with illegal substances or narcotics, they will immediately be escorted off premises, AND reported to police.
+If police find you on site with drugs, they can have the center closed to all foreign visitors and volunteers, which means we would have to close the center. - Between the hours of 17:00 and 19:00 we sell alcohol at the bar, and we allow socializing in the Volunteer House and kitchen area.
 However, when the bar closes please keep the noise down.
 Remember other volunteers may not want to socialize, and we have many animals living here.
-The Volunteer House and bar should be quiet at 22:00.
+The Volunteer House and Elephant Kitchen should be quiet at 22:00.
 Drunken behaviour will not be tolerated, so please be respectful.